Building Understanding for the Math Operations

-Graham has produced an amazing series of “progression” videos that illustrate how teachers can develop an understanding of the operations (and fractions) by moving through a progression of steps that build understanding.
-Each vertical progression allows you to meet your students exactly where they are.
-This week, I am working on division with my 4th graders (whole numbers) and my 5th graders (decimals).
-I literally studied Graham’s progression for division last week and took screenshots of his illustrations!
-Here’s a collage showing some of this work.
+Graham has produced an amazing series of “progression” videos that illustrate how teachers can guide students in developing an understanding of the operations (and fractions) by moving through a series of steps that build meaning.
+Each vertical progression helps teachers meet students exactly where they are and move their understanding forward.

 If you’re ready to delve deeper into the progressions, here is the link to the library of progression videos.